Construction of Solutions with Extraordinary Gradient Amplification and Localization for Schr\"odinger Equations

-Initially we focus on the mathematical models for both linear and nonlinear Schr\"odinger equations in two and three spatial dimensions in this paper, where the mechanism for these mathematical models will be elaborated in more detail later.
-Let the unknown function $u:\Omega \times [0,T] \rightarrow \mathbb{C}$ satisfy the homogeneous initial-boundary value problem for a linear Schr\"odinger equation:
+We focus on the mathematical models for both linear and nonlinear Schr\"{o}dinger equations in two and three spatial dimensions in this paper, where the mechanism for these mathematical models will be elaborated in more detail later.
+Consider that $\Omega$ is a bounded Lipschitz domain in $\mathbb{R}^d$, $d=2, 3$, and $0 < T < \infty$.
+Furthermore, assume that $D$ is a bounded Lipschitz domain such that $D \Subset \Omega$, and the region $\Omega \setminus \overline{D}$ is connected.
+Throughout this paper, $\overline{\cdot}$ denotes the complex conjugate and $\top$ denotes the transpose.
+We define the partial differentiation operator $\mathcal{L}_1$ as follows: